f5devcentral/f5-techXchange2023-ModernApps/lab_1.3.md

 ### Group 1 module definition:

 The *appstack-lab.hcl* group will perform the following:
-1) Deploy recommendations and inventory services to the vk8s cluster
+1) Deploy recommendations and inventory services to the Vk8s cluster
-2) Deploy spa, mongo-initdb, checkout and api services to the mk8s cluster
+2) Deploy spa, mongo-initdb, checkout and api services to the Mk8s cluster
 3) Create the origin pools pointing to each K8s service, selecting the site/vsite reference depending on the cluster
 4) Create an HTTPS Load Balancer, with custom routes pointing to the origin pools created above
 <br/>
 <br/>

-The intended outcome of the above steps should result in this architecture
+The outcome of the above steps will result in this deployment architecture

 ![](./images/Brewz-Architecture.png)

 ### Review Objects/Routes
-Within a few minutes, you will see a HTTP Load Balancer appear in your XC namespace
+Within a few minutes, you will see a HTTP Load Balancer appear in your XC namespace.
+In the XC Console, click on *Distributed Apps* -> Manage -> HTTP Load Balancers
 <br/>
 <br/>
 ![](./images/lb-object.png)